srukshani99/snap-post-app/README.md

 You will need node and npm installed globally on your machine.

 #### snap-post-app
-Clone down the repository and switch to the **snap-post-app** module.
+Clone down the repository and switch to the **snap-post-app-main** module.

 1. Install modules:
 `npm install`